ssola/resizer/README.md

 This is a naive approach to build an image resizing service.
 At the moment given few parameters the system returns the image resized.

+At the moment this service supports those versions of Go:

+- 1.3
+- 1.4
+- latest stable version

 #### How it works?

 By now it listen automatically to port 8080 by default (this should be changed in the near future).